loneicewolf/Cryptography/README(NOW).md

 C implemented AES/rijndael.txt Encryption.

 TAKEN FROM MULTIPLE SOURCES: (This git will only be a guide/tutorial about how to compile/and other interesting things, so I will add not only AES but Serpent, and others.

+Such as:
+  * How to implement multi-cascade encryption.

 Right now I begin with AES/RIJNDAEL:
 Taken from:
 http://www.efgh.com/software/rijndael.txt